juanjq/LST-camera_validation/README.md

     - `RUNS` the array of runs indexes we want to create the data
     - `root` the complete path to all the folders with de data captured with the camera (with final `/`)

 3. Run all the notebook.
-(Pedestal analysis is slow, ~1h per run)
+(Pedestal analysis is slow, ~1h per subrun)

 4. Once all the files are created we can run all the notebook **`analysis_allRuns.ipynb`**, with the parameters,
     - `RUNS` the array of runs indexes we want to analyse